kolomyya/google_storage-bucket/README.md

-### Remote Backend
+# Remote Backend

 Before starting  let's take a look why should we use remote backend.
-A whenever you provision infrastructure, Terraform keeps track of resources using a state file.
+A whenever you provision infrastructure,```Terraform``` keeps track of resources using a ```state file```.
 So far, this file has been stored on your local machine, which is not ideal especially if there are more people in the team.
 A Remote Backend is a remote storage solution used to store the state file.
-For more information on which types of backend can be used, click here.
+For more information on which types of backend can be used, [click here](https://www.terraform.io/docs/backends/types/index.html).

 For this challenge, we'll use Storage Bucket as a remote backend.
 Create a file called backend.tf with the following content: